Skip to content

 We aimed to develop an autonomous robotic system capable of sorting convenience store items, with a specific focus on coffee bottle classification as our primary task scenario.
 The robot is presented with mixed items placed in a central area and must sort them into designated boxes positioned on the left and right sides.

-To achieve this goal, we leveraged imitation learning as our core methodology, utilizing NVIDIA's Isaac GR00T N1.5 foundation model.
+To achieve this goal, we leveraged imitation learning as our core methodology, utilizing NVIDIA Isaac GR00T N1.5 foundation model.
 We collected real-world demonstration data directly in actual operational environments, ensuring our model could handle the complexities and variations inherent in real-world scenarios.

 🎯 Public Demonstrations